 When you buy a new home insurance policy you will need to agree to a list of assumptions about the property including that it is in a good condition.
 You will need to declare damp when you buy the policy as, if you have damp, this means the property is not in a good condition.

-Both these surveys include tests for damp in the walls.
+When you are buying a house and get a HomeBuyers Report (level 2) or Building Survey (level 3), both ofthese surveys include tests for damp in the walls.
 A full Building Survey will also look at the condition of the existing damp proofing.
-Learn more about surveys in our guide what type of survey should I have.
+Learn more about surveys in our guide What type of survey should I have?

 When you have these quotes, you can negotiate the price with the seller of the property or ask them to fix the issue before the sale is completed.
 If they choose to do this, make sure you see proof of the work being carried out by a registered tradesperson.
 See what else you can do if problems are flagged in our what to do if you receive a bad survey report.